ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/how-to/setup-aggressive-caching.dotnet.markdown

 ## Standard cache configuration

 The RavenDB client provides a caching mechanism out of the box.
+The default caching configuration is to cache all requests.

-The default value of number of cached requests is 512 MB (Right now we don't support changing the number)
+The default value of number of cached requests per database is 512 MB, But you can change it by changing `MaxHttpCacheSize` in the store `Conventions`.

+{CODE max_number_of_requests@ClientApi\HowTo\SetupAggressiveCaching.cs /}

 The client utilizes the notion of the `304 Not Modified` server's response and will serve the data from the cache if available.

+{NOTE: Disable caching}
+To disable the caching you can change `MaxHttpCacheSize` value to zero:
+{CODE disable_http_cache@ClientApi\HowTo\SetupAggressiveCaching.cs /}

+**In this scenrio all the requests will be sent to the server to fetch the data.**

+{NOTE/}

 ## Aggressive mode